crate/sphinx_csv_filter/README.rst

 ``:include:``
     This option takes a Python dict specifying the column index (starting at zero) and a regular expression.
-Rows are included if the columnar value matches the supplied regular expression.
+Rows are included if the columnar value matches *all* supplied regular expressions.
-    If multiple filters are given, row is included if all columns match.

 ``:exclude:``
     This option takes a Python dict specifying the column index (starting at zero) and a regular expression.
-Rows are excluded if the columnar value matches the supplied regular expression.
+Rows are excluded if the columnar value matches *any* supplied regular expressions.
-    If multiple filters are given, row is excluded if any columns match.

 If a row matches an ``:include:`` as well as an ``:exclude:`` filter, the row with be excluded.